packet-labs/Packet-Terraform-Boilerplate/README.md

 Terraform configuration files deploys two web servers bare metal hosts.
 Feel free to clone this repo and then use it as the base for your own project.

+Watch a sample run of this project at: https://asciinema.org/a/233102

 # Status

 CI Build Status (Master): [![Build Status](https://cloud.drone.io/api/badges/packet-labs/Packet-Terraform-Project-Boilerplate/status.svg?branch=master)](https://cloud.drone.io/packet-labs/Packet-Terraform-Project-Boilerplate/?branch=master)